Restoring Multiple Files

 To add a file to the restore list:

 - Locate the necessary file using browse or search possibilities of Veeam Backup Enterprise Manager.
-For more information, see Viewing and Searching File Share Backups and Browsing File Share Backups.
+For more information, see Viewing File Share Backups and Browsing File Share Backups.

 - Click Add to Restore List.